artisanwebworks/autocrud/README.md

 to tell them "what they are".
 Another common concern with coupling validation rules with the Controller layer, is inconsistency between with other Model consumers, like the Console.

+One thing I love about Laravel, is that whenever I need to deviate from standard behavior, there is always a way to do it elegantly.
+It's a great balance between out-of-the-box convenience, and customization potential.